E1k3n/E1k3n.github.io/content/posts/2nd-post.md

 - **Keep it concise:** The first post sets the tone, so get to the point and leave your audience wanting more.

-# A Cybersecurity'Graduate’s Quest of Leveling Up
+# A Cybersecurity Graduate’s Quest of Leveling Up

 ## Introduction